yjp20/prism/docs/guides/postman-collection.md

 - There is no way to understand whether a type is indeed an `enum` instead of a regular `string`.
 In this specific example, maybe the author's intention is that type is either `Sport Car` or `SUV`
 - There is no way to understand whether a type can be something stricter; for example, maybe the author's intention was to mark the `speed` property as `integer` instead of `number`.

-## Items and Folders

-Postman Collections have the concept of `items` and `folders` that can be used to better organise your file and give it some structure.
-Prism will do its best to keep such organisation by fundamentally tagging all the operations with the "folder path", such as `folder1_folder2_folder3_item`.
-This has no consequences in the CLI experience, but it is worth noting in case you're using the library by yourself.

 ## Operations Merging

 Postman Collections allows to define the same response multiple times, as long they differ for the returned response type, payload, examples.
 Prism will try to merge all these definitions in a single operation and then selecting the appropriate example based on its internal negotiator.